 The addition of nucleic acid tests (NAT) to existing serological assays for HIV and HCV in June 2000 substantially reduced the WP from approximately 22 days and 66 days to approximately 9 days for HIV-1 and 5 days for HCV1.
 During 2010, the Blood Service implemented NAT for HBV DNA as a mandatory screen for all blood donations in addition to existing HBV test (HBsAg), which reduced the HBV window period from approximately 38 to 24 days2.
-An updated NAT triplex (HIV-1/HCV/HBV) test was implemented during 2013 reducing the HBV window period to approximately 15 days.
 These advances incrementally lower risk of not detecting a recently infected donor but importantly the WP is not eliminated.
 Thus, despite state-of-the-art donation testing there remains a small, but non-zero risk of transmission from donors with very recently acquired infection, who may test negative if they donate during the window period.

-Using donation testing results, the Blood Service monitors for trends in both prevalence (i.e. the frequency of infection in first-time donors) and incidence (i.e. the rate of newly acquired infection in repeat donors).
+Using donation testing results, the Blood Service monitors for trends in both prevalence (i.e. the frequency of infection in first time donors) and incidence (i.e. the rate of newly acquired infection in repeat donors).
 In addition, all viral positive donors are invited to participate in confidential interviews to establish likely routes of infection.
-The Blood Service also estimates the risk of transmission (termed 'residual risk') per unit transfused for each TTI and publishes annual updates.
+The Blood Service also estimates the risk of transmission (termed 'residual risk') per unit transfused for each transfusion-transmissible infection and publishes annual updates.

 The Blood Service has collected and periodically presented data about detected infections in Australian blood donors since its establishment in 1996.
-In 2011, a review of available data pertaining to TTIs in Australia was jointly produced by the Australian Red Cross Blood Service and the Surveillance and Evaluation Program for Public Health at the Kirby Institute.
-This was the first, of what have now been established as annual reports that summarise data and trends for detected infections among Australian blood donors.
-The 2011 report included data for the period of 2005-2010 and demonstrated an overall reduction in prevalence of TTIs by almost 30% over the six years.
-Subsequently three annual surveillance reports have now been published focusing on data from 2011 (published in 2012), 2012 (published in 2013), and 2013 (the current report).
-While these focus on data from the current year they also assess for trends against the previously published data.
-Data on malaria testing and surveillance activity for emerging infections were also included from the 2011 report.
-Consistent with previous years, both the prevalence and incidence of TTIs in Australian blood donors generally remained low in 2013, with a steady or declining trend for most infections except active syphilis.
-Notably though, both the numbers and rates of incidence for HBV, HCV and HIV has slightly increased in 2013 compared to 2012.
-Infected first time donors in 2013 mostly had undiagnosed prevalent infections but we continued to identify a small number of recently acquired (incident) infections among repeat donors.
+In 2011, a review of available data pertaining to transfusion-transmissible infections in Australia was jointly produced by the Australian Red Cross Blood Service and the Surveillance and Evaluation Program for Public Health at the Kirby Institute.
+This was the first, of what were planned to become, annual reports that summarise data and trends for detected infections among Australian blood donors.
+The 2011 report included data for the period of 2005-2010 and demonstrated an overall reduction in prevalence of transfusion-transmissible infections by almost 30% over the six years.
+Both the prevalence and incidence of TTIs in Australian blood donors remained low, with a steady or declining trend for most infections except active syphilis.
+As expected, there was an increase in the detection of HBV infections in both first time and repeat donors in 2010 attributed to the recently added nucleic acid tests (NAT) to existing HBV test (HBsAg), an advancement that was employed by the Blood Service since July 2010.

-This is the fourth annual surveillance report that analyses data from the national surveillance system for blood donors maintained electronically by the Blood Service.
-The analysis of the previous report is extended to accommodate the most recent available data pertaining to the presence of TTIs among Australian blood donors.
+This is the second annual surveillance report that analyses data from the national surveillance system for blood donors maintained electronically by the Blood Service.
+The analysis of the previous report is extended to accommodate the most recent available data pertaining to the presence of transfusion-transmissible infections among Australian blood donors.
 The report aims to inform further revision and evaluation of donor education/selection guidelines and donation testing algorithms in Australia.
 Finally, the residual risk estimates provide an important tool particularly for clinical stakeholders involved in patient consent for transfusion.